Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The *transaction common witness* string contains data necessary to verify the entire transaction, but not specific to any particular input or output.
 Witness string does not affect the *outcome* of the transaction and therefore is excluded from the [transaction ID](#transaction-id).

 Present version of the protocol does not define any fields in the common witness.

-The common witness string is committed to the blockchain via the [witness hash](#transaction-witness-hash).

 Field               | Type        | Description
 --------------------|-------------|----------------------------------------------------------